Phantas0s/.dotfiles/zsh/README.md

 ### Pacman Search

-* `fpacs`
+* `fpac`

-Search with fzf in all the available Pacman packages
+Search with fzf in all the available Pacman packages.

 ## Navigation